Access Arts (CPL) Chair

 Admitted as a barrister in 2000, Justice Bradley was appointed Queen’s Counsel in 2013 and has extensive experience in private practice across a range of fields.
 In 2018, Justice Bradley was appointed a judge of the Supreme Court of Queensland.

-Alongside his successful legal career, His Honour has dedicated years to Queensland not-for-profits and charities, including serving as chair of Access Arts, chair of the Brisbane Festival Giving Committee and ambassador for the Pinnacle Foundation.
+Alongside his successful legal career, His Honour has dedicated years to Queensland not-for-profits and charities, including serving as Chair of Access Arts, Chair of the Brisbane Festival Giving Committee, Chair of the Brisbane Writers Festival, member of the Foundation Committee of the Queensland Art Gallery/Gallery of Modern Art Foundation, and Ambassador for the Pinnacle Foundation.

-Justice Bradley holds a Bachelor of Laws and a Bar Practice Certificate.
+Justice Bradley holds a Bachelor of Laws (UQ) and a Bar Practice Certificate.

-Julie is a senior leader who has lent her experience in marketing, communications and strategy to a broad range of organisations spanning human services, consulting, public transport, the arts, and tourism and entertainment.
+Julie is a senior leader who has lent her experience in marketing, communications and strategy to a broad range of organisations spanning human services, consulting, public transport, the arts, tourism and entertainment over a career spanning 25 years.

-Currently, Julie is the Chief Experience Officer with Queensland’s largest disability provider, CPL – Choice, Passion, Life, where her portfolio encompasses a broad range of functional areas, including fundraising, marketing and property.
+Currently, Julie is the Chief Experience Officer with Queensland’s largest disability provider, CPL – Choice, Passion, Life, where her portfolio encompasses a broad range of functional areas, including development, marketing and property.

-In addition to Access Arts, Julie sits on the Board of Transport for Brisbane.
-She holds a Bachelor of Business (Public Relations) from QUT and is a Graduate of the Australian Institute of Company Directors (AICD).
+In addition to Access Arts, Julie sits on the Traffic and Transport Futures Board for Brisbane City Council.
+She holds a Bachelor of Business (Public Relations) from QUT and is a Graduate of the Australian Institute of Company Directors (GAICD).